sttyerase/random-stuff/Epigrams.md

 1. The Great is the enemy of the Good!
 Unfortunately, the Good is also the enemy of the Great.
 1. I am not a statistic.
 Why does everyone continually insist on treating me like one?
 1. Statistics help us understand the world around us.
 Statistics will not help me understand you.
+1. Television is the opiate of the people.